Cost for Shower Tile Installation

 - Job Complexity – A boxy three-sided shower with a standard shower head is the easiest to tile.
 When the installers have to work around lighting, multiple shower heads, built-in benches and similar, cost rises.

 - Job Size – In general, the larger the job, the less it costs per square foot.
-This is a minor consideration.
+This is a minor consideration, but when you have a complete job that includes bathroom floors as well, the cost may come down slightly at the per square foot range.

 - Removing Old Tile – The cost to remove tile varies from about $1 to $2 per square foot.